![]() |

 A poster from 1901 announcing an important tournament in Belœil, Belgium.

-game of crosse ran through the fields and in the streets of the towns
+the Middle Ages on, the game of crosse ran through the fields and in

-and villages.
-Playing in the fields did not cause much harm, but by the
+the streets of the towns and villages.
+Playing in the fields did not

-time the crosseurs reached the streets (and the taverns) the game often
+cause much harm, but by the time the crosseurs reached the streets (and

-crosse into the religious calendar.
+incorporating crosse into the religious calendar.
+At the end of the 19th century,

-At the end of the 19th century, with the rise of liberalism, socialism
+with the rise of liberalism, socialism and the increase of

-and the increase of secularisation, the influence of the Church
+secularisation, the influence of the church diminished.
+Crosseurs

-were previously organised in parishes.
+organised in parishes.

-In the 15th, 16th and 17th
+In the 15th, 16th and 17th centuries,

-regularly.
-Many people in the crosse region went frequently on
+people in the crosse region frequently went on pilgrimages to the chapel of

-(Bergen) to pray for protection against these diseases.
-After the
+St Anthony near the city of Mons (Bergen) to pray for protection against

-celebrations in the chapel, people start to meet each other, to dance,
+these diseases.
+After the celebrations in the chapel, people start to meet each

 used the door of the chapel as the final target.